 Most obese individuals have lived most of their life eating unhealthy processed foods.

 Is Keto the most effective long term weight loss plan?

 Keto lowers blood sugar.
 Let’s put the blame where it belongs.
 It’s all about the blood sugar (glucose) insulin connection.
 Sucrose, glucose, fructose, dextrose just to name a few, are similar to many other high glycemic carbohydrates, they are all just forms of sugar and all raise your blood sugar.

 When your blood sugar becomes elevated, your pancreas releases insulin to utilize that sugar.
 The best, sustainable long term diets will focus on controlling blood sugar and insulin.

 Without insulin, the sugar would quickly poison the body.
 Type 1 diabetics must inject insulin into their bodies because their pancreas doesn’t produce it.
 If they don’t they will die from sugar toxicity.

 The pancreas must produce excess insulin to get all that glucose out of the bloodstream.
-That excess insulin over time begins to damage to the body.
+That excess insulin over time begins to damage the body.
 The body develops resistance to that insulin and it doesn’t work as efficiently as it should.